docker/docs/engine/context/ecs-integration.md

 AWS ECS uses a percent-based model to define the number of containers to be run or shut down during a rolling update.
-The ECS integration computes rolling update configuration according to the `prallelism` and `replicas` fields.
+The ECS integration computes rolling update configuration according to the `parallelism` and `replicas` fields.
 However, you might prefer to directly configure a rolling update using the extension fields `x-aws-min_percent` and `x-aws-max_percent`.
 The former sets the minimum percent of containers to run for service, and the